tanishmisra9/cs180-lab11team1-manager-project/README.md

 # CS180 Lab 11 Team 1 Movie Theater Project

+## Compiling/Running

+Run through MainInputDriver.java

 ## Submissions

 Ved Joshi - Submitted Phase 1 Vocareum Workspace.

 ## Class descriptions

+### MainInputDriver.java
+The driver class to compile and run the program.

 ### Interface User
 An interface of a User.
 It is used to create a type of user, in which a username and password can be obtained, can be checked if an administrator, and a password and administration permissions can be set.
 A price multiplier can also be obtained, depending on the type of users (ie: discounts for certain types of users).